vinc456/arkit-virtual-backdrop/README.md

 Issues to be resolved/investigated further:

 - Border around head and body is noisy
-- Depth images are not recieved consistently
+- Depth images are not received consistently